 Administrative Experience and Service to the Profession and Community

-At Clark University, he has worked on the Freud Centennial Planning Committee, the Task Force on Undergraduate Education, and the Planning and Budget Review Committee.
+At Clark University, he has worked on the Freud Centennial Planning Committee, the Task Force on Undergraduate Education, the Planning and Budget Review Committee, and the Personnel Committee

 At Whitman College, Professor Tobin served as Chair of the Department of Foreign Languages and Literatures, Division Chair of the Arts and Humanities, and Associate Dean of the Faculty.